- Over $10 billion in debts settled

 How exactly does it work?

 First, schedule a time for a free consultation call.
 This is an important step because it helps you determine if debt settlement is truly right for you.
-You’ll talk to a Certified Debt Consultant who can provide you with several options, allowing you to weigh the pros and cons of each one.
+You’ll talk to a debt consultant who can provide you with several options, allowing you to weigh the pros and cons of each one.

-If you decide that Freedom Debt Relief is right for you, you’ll then receive a customized debt settlement plan.
+If you decide that Freedom is right for you, you’ll then receive a customized debt settlement plan.
 Each plan has three goals it tries to reach:

 Next, it’s time to actually start building your settlement fund.
-Like most debt settlement companies, Freedom Debt Relief requires you to make payments into an FDIC-insured Dedicated Account.
+Like most debt settlement companies, Freedom requires you to make payments into an FDIC-insured Dedicated Account.

-Once you’ve built up enough funds, they’ll start negotiating with your creditors to work out a deal.
-But before making a commitment to settle, Freedom Debt Relief reaches out for your authorization.
+Once you’ve built up enough funds, they’ll start negotiating to lower your interest rates.
+But before making a commitment to settle, they’ll reach out for your authorization.
 This happens for each separate settlement so that you’re not responsible for anything you don’t actually agree to.

 Rather than paying a fee upfront or on a monthly basis, you only pay for each account that is settled.
 You’ll be given a transparent cost estimate during your free consultation call.

-You’re encouraged to enroll all of your credit cards in Freedom Debt Relief’s programs, although you can keep one for emergencies if the balance is less than $500.
+You’re encouraged to enroll all of your credit cards in Freedom’s programs, although you can keep one for emergencies if the balance is less than $500.

 The goal is to provide holistic debt relief so that you can move forward with a clean slate once the process is over.

-Most Freedom Debt Relief plans range between 24 and 48 months, so you can start seeing results relatively quickly.
+Most of their plans range between 24 and 48 months, so you can start seeing results relatively quickly.
 In total, the company has settled more than $7 billion in consumer debt, reflecting a strong track record of success.

 They also serve a large number of clients, which helps with their negotiating power.
 In fact, they routinely manage nearly 37,000 accounts each month.

-While enrolling in a debt settlement program can result in a lawsuit over the money you owe, Freedom Debt Relief hasn’t seen this actually come to realization for the majority of their customers.
+While enrolling in a debt settlement program can result in a lawsuit over the money you owe, they haven’t seen this actually come to realization for the majority of their customers.
+But, if a lawsuit does happen, Freedom is prepared.

 They can partner with a third-party law firm to work through the litigation and continue the settlement process.
 You’ll likely be required to pay a higher fee for these additional services, but you know you’ll have access to expert help.